theckang/aro-azure-cognitive-services-demo/README.md

 export COGNITIVE_SERVICE_SUBSCRIPTION_KEY=<enter-your-key>
 ```

-## Translate, Synthesize, and Text-to-Speech
+## Translate, Text Analytics, and Text-to-Speech

 We are going to build and deploy a Flask app based on this [Microsoft Tutorial](https://github.com/MicrosoftTranslator/Text-Translation-API-V3-Flask-App-Tutorial).